OpenConext/Stepup-Deploy/README.md

 * [Stepup-tiqr](https://github.com/OpenConext/Stepup-tiqr).
 This is the web application that handles tiqr registration and authentications.
 * [oath-service-php](https://github.com/SURFnet/oath-service-php).
 This a server for storing the secrets used by tiqr.

-Stepup components are deployed on a machine this is previously prepared as described in the previous steps.
+Stepup components are deployed on a machine that is previously prepared as described in the previous steps.
 The playbook used for deploying the stepup components requires a [prebuild](#build) tarball of the component.
 Prebuild components can be downloaded from the release page of the component on GitHub.

 The deploy playbook is [`deploy.yml`](deploy.yml).
 A [`deploy.sh`](scrips/deply.sh) script is provided to use this ansible-playbook to deploy a single component.
 This script will override the component names in the `deploy.yml` playbook.
 Usage: